 American Studies is an interdisciplinary major which approaches the study of American culture from the perspective of a variety of academic disciplines.
 This approach encourages students to form a broad understanding of the ideas, issues, and events which have shaped our national identity.
 Students will develop an area of concentration in consultation with the program coordinator.

 (B.A.
-Degree) (No minor is required) Fifty-one hours, including AMS 250 Introduction to American Studies; HIS 223 and 225, Introduction to American History I and II; HIS 475 Topics in the Social and Intellectual History of the U.S.; English 318 and 320, American Literature I and II; AMS 450 Senior American Studies Seminar.
-Total hours required: 51.
+Degree) (No minor is required) Fifty-one hours required, including AMS 250 Introduction to American Studies; HIS 223 and 225, Introduction to American History I and II; HIS 475 Topics in the Social and Intellectual History of the U.S.; English 318 and 320, American Literature I and II; AMS 450 Senior American Studies Seminar.

 In addition to the core courses, three of the following courses (from three different departments) are also required: ART 414 Modern Art History; COMM 306 Media Criticism; MUS 426 Music History Since 1750; PHIL 412 American Philosophy; HIS 338 Religion in American History; SOC 309 Sociology of Religion; SOC 113 Modern Social Problems; POS 100 American Government; ECO 221 Principles of Macroeconomics.